jrosell/rreversegeocoder/README.md

 the nearest city in US.

 Why?
-We get new features for feature engineering that can improve the peerformance of machine learning models.
+We get new features for feature engineering that can improve the performance of machine learning models.

 ## Installation